Michael Brent Jarboe

 In 2004, Mark leapt at the opportunity to combine his lifelong passion for the shooting sports and his professional engineering career by accepting a test lab engineer position with the Remington Arms Company, LLC.
 Leveraging his tremendous test knowledge base retained from his time at Honda, Mark quickly expanded Remington’s ability to properly vet designs with updated testing methodology and equipment.
 Being Six-Sigma Black Belt trained, Mark adapted the tools to shape tests for quality and efficiency, yielding better results in less time.
 Along the way, Mark was able to establish many standard operating procedures for the Research and Development division as well as setting testing standards, resource planning, and schedule management.

 While still working as a test engineer, Mark was called upon to be the design engineer to complete the design for the .30 AR rifle.
 In this role he ultimately designed the magazine and the bolt head, ensuring reliable operation.
 For this, Mark was awarded the Remington 2010 New Product Introduction Award.
-This experience helped him transition into his next roll.
+This experience helped him transition into his next role.
 Upon Remington’s re-entrance into handguns, Mark became a key member of the Handgun Development Team, leading the design team of Remington’s first new auto-loading handgun in over 50 years.
-As a student of the industry, Mark developed a close relationship with Remington’s Marketing Division, becoming one of the go to technical liaisons for the strategic business planning teams.
+As a student of the industry, Mark developed a close relationship with Remington’s Marketing Division, becoming one of the go-to technical liaisons for the strategic business planning teams.
 He coordinated the building of displays and sample firearms for use at trade shows by the marketing team.
 Having had a hand in testing and designing virtually every product, firearm and ammunition alike, released from 2004-2013, Mark gained a broad spectrum of experience across the industry while with Remington.

 In 2013, Mark chose to re-enter the automotive industry as a Plant Vehicle Team engineer for Ford Motor Company’s Louisville Assembly Plant where the Ford Escape and Lincoln MKC are produced.
 As a member of the Product Development division for chassis components, he was responsible for responding to any early service warranty claims, containing and coordinating corrective action for supplier or plant quality issues, coordinating and evaluating production trials of design changes, and providing technical support for assembly issues and continuous improvement initiatives.
 Additionally, Mark was the plant’s lead chassis engineer for the launch of the Lincoln MKC, a completely new model released for the 2016 model year.
 In this role, he was responsible for supporting pre-production trial builds and interfacing with design and manufacturing engineering.
-After 2 ½ years with Ford, Mark joined ADG full-time in November 2015.

 Currently, Mark is an avid clays shooter, 3-Gun competitor, and hunter.
 He is a member of the American Society of Mechanical Engineers, United States Practical Shooting Association, and a Lifetime member of the National Rifle Association.
-Mark lives in Elizabethtown, Kentucky with his wife of 12 years and their twin boys.